abpio/abp-commercial-docs/en/studio/overview/index.md

 ## Application Monitoring Area

 The [Application Monitoring Area](../monitoring-applications.md) is a functional component within ABP Studio that displays real-time operational status and metrics for applications.
 It indicates the active state of applications, the count of running instances, and so on.
 The user interface is organized into several tabs: Overall, Browse, HTTP Requests, Events, Exceptions, and Logs.
-Now let's examine the **overall** tab.
+Now let's examine the **Overall** tab.

 ![application-monitor-overall](./images/application-monitor-overall.png)